YangLab/CFBI/README.md

-# CRISPRtarget
+# CFBI
-**CRISPRtarget** is custom Perl and Shell scripts for base substitution and indel frequencies calculation.
+**CFBI (Calculating Frequencies of Base-substitutions and Indels) ** is custom Perl and Shell scripts for base substitution and indel frequencies calculation.

 # Features